-- Athletic events: The ID card provides complimentary admission to all home football and basketball games, with the exception of the Lafayette-Lehigh football game and Patriot League Championship events. - •College Store: The card can be used to charge purchases to your student account. - Dining: Since the ID card is used to track meal plans and Pard Card Dollars, it must be presented at the entry of the all-youcare-to-eat student restaurants in Upper Farinon and Marquis Hall and can be used for purchases in other dining locations. - •Library: Present the ID to check out materials. - Post Office: The card must be presented to pick up packages. - Recreation Center: The ID card is used to access the facility.
-Transportation: The card serves as your ticket to ride the LCAT shuttle. - •Williams Center for the Arts: Complimentary and discount tickets to events can be obtained with the ID card.
+- Athletic events providing complimentary admission to all home football and basketball games, with the exception of the Lafayette v.
+Lehigh football game and Patriot League Championship events. - College Store charging purchases to your student account.

+- Dining tracking meal plans and Pard Card Dollars, it must be presented at the entry of the all-you-care-to-eat student restaurants in Upper Farinon and Marquis Hall and can be used for purchases in other dining locations. - Library checking out materials. - Recreation Center accessing the facility. - Transportation serving as your ticket to ride the LCAT - Williams Center for the Arts obtaining complimentary and discount tickets to events.